Lisa Marie Presley: Charity work and humanitarian efforts

-Presley Charitable Foundation (PCF) was formed by Presley in 2007.
-It was reincorporated from Presley Charitable Foundation to The Presley Foundation Inc. on November 10, 2022, and registered as a public benefit and grantmaking foundation on February 13, 2023.
+The Presley Charitable Foundation (PCF) was formed by Presley in 2007.
+It was reincorporated as the Presley Foundation Inc. on November 10, 2022, and registered as a public benefit and grantmaking foundation on February 13, 2023.
 In 2001, Presley Place opened to its first residents.
-Presley Place provides homeless families with up to one year of rent-free housing, child day care, career and financial counseling, family management guidance, and other tools to help them break the cycle of poverty and regain self-esteem and independence.
-It is also funded by the PCF the Elvis Presley Music Room, where the children of Presley Place and others enjoy access to musical instruments and instruction and participate in special related programs.
-Her father's foundation The EPCF created the Elvis Presley Endowed Scholarship Fund at the College of Communication & Fine Arts at the University of Memphis to assist students majoring in areas of the arts.
+Presley Place provides homeless families with up to one year of rent-free housing, child day care, career and financial counseling, family-management guidance, and other tools designed to help them break the cycle of poverty and regain self-esteem and independence.
+The PCF also funds the Elvis Presley Music Room, where the children of Presley Place and others have access to musical instruments, instruction, and related programs.
+Her father's foundation, the Elvis Presley Charitable Foundation, created the Elvis Presley Endowed Scholarship Fund at the College of Communication & Fine Arts at the University of Memphis to assist students majoring in the arts.

 Presley joined Oprah Winfrey and her Angel Network and was active in the relief efforts after Hurricane Katrina devastated New Orleans and surrounding areas.
-Presley gave a helping hand in Memphis, Tennessee.
+She volunteered in Memphis, Tennessee.
 "I'm here", she said, "because I definitely needed to do something, and it just so happens this is where I'm from.
 I'm going to do everything I can.
 People need help—this is a huge catastrophe and everyone needs to stand up."
 Her first stop was a food bank, where, with the help of FedEx and Kroger, Presley loaded a truck with groceries.
-Then it was time for a pit stop at Target for toiletries and clothes.
+She then stopped at Target for toiletries and clothes.
 "I thought I was going to grab a couple things at the store", Presley said, "and I ended up filling up a truck.
 I went a little crazy."

-Presley's final destination was the Grand Casino Convention Center in Mississippi to distribute the supplies to people who had lost everything.
+Presley's final destination was the Grand Casino Convention Center in Mississippi, where she distributed supplies to people who had lost everything.
 One evacuee said, "I really appreciate everything Ms. Presley is doing for us.
 We have nothing, so we're very grateful for everything she's doing."
-In 2011 Presley became a patron of the Dream Factory, a charity based in Hainault, London.
+In 2011, Presley became a patron of the Dream Factory, a charity based in Hainault, London.

 Grammy Foundation

-Presley was involved with the Grammy Foundation's Gold Grammy Signature Schools program, which recognizes top US public high schools that are making an outstanding commitment to music education during an academic school year.
-On October 22, 2005, Presley presented a special award to Isaac Hayes at the Memphis Recording Academy Honors.
-A host of hometown stars gathered to see Presley, Justin Timberlake, Isaac Hayes, and David Porter honored by the Memphis chapter of the Recording Academy.
-Presley and music producer Jimmy Jam presented the award to Hayes.
+Presley was involved with the Grammy Foundation's Gold Grammy Signature Schools program, which recognizes U.S. public high schools that demonstrate an outstanding commitment to music education during an academic year.
+On October 22, 2005, she presented a special award to Isaac Hayes at the Memphis Recording Academy Honors.
+A host of hometown artists, including Presley, Justin Timberlake, Hayes, and David Porter, were recognized by the Memphis chapter of the Recording Academy.
+Presley and music producer Jimmy Jam jointly presented the award to Hayes.

-On November 11, 2005, Presley participated in a Grammy SoundCheck at LA's House of Blues, during which she and other industry professionals met with a group of music students to discuss career opportunities available to them within the music industry.
+On November 11, 2005, Presley participated in a Grammy SoundCheck at LA's House of Blues, where she and other industry professionals met with music students to discuss career opportunities within the music industry.